Nova Run Tasks

-We’ll focus on creating Custom Tasks for the rest of this article, but many of the concepts will apply to extension-provided tasks as well.
+We’ll focus on creating Custom Tasks for the rest of this article, but many of the concepts will apply to extension-provided tasks too.

 Actions